Example: Metabolic modeling

 Pretty-printing

-By default, Julia shows relatively long namespace prefixes before all identifiers, which clutters the output.
-You can import individual names form ConstraintTrees package to improve the pretty-printing, using e.g.: import ConstraintTrees: Constraint, Tree, LinearValue.
+By default, Julia shows relatively long namespace prefixes before all identifiers, which substantially clutters the output.
+To improve the pretty-printing, all type names are marked as exported from the package, and you can import them via using ConstraintTrees.

 The above operation returns a ConstraintTree.
 You can browse these as a dictionary: